Image Full Text:

 October 1, 2021

-Discretionary budget caps under the Budget Control Act (BCA) expire.
+Discretionary Budget Caps under the Budget Control Act (BCA) expired.

 The federal debt limit is projected to be reached sometime in the next several weeks.

 - Discretionary programs under the Continuing Resolution